kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 ***

 ## DevOps
 DevOps is a role that integrates the job scope of software developers and operations teams to automate workflows.
+In DevOps the software engineerings are the end user, and in MLOps the end users are the data scientists.
 <details>
 <summary>Expand ⬇️</summary>
 <br>